Start Early: 3 to 4 Months Before the Baby Arrives

 Reduce Attention Gradually

-This sounds harsh, but it prevents a stark contrast when the baby absorbs most of your attention.
-If your dog is accustomed to being the center of attention all day, gradually shift to shorter, more structured interaction periods.
+This sounds harsh, but it prevents a stark contrast when the newborn absorbs all your attention.
+If your dog is used to being the center of the universe, gradually shift to shorter, more structured interaction periods.
 Fill the gaps with puzzle toys, stuffed Kongs, and snuffle mats.

 Create Safe Spaces

 Set up baby gates to create zones in your home.
-Your dog should have a designated safe space -- a room, a crate, or a gated area -- where they can retreat when things get overwhelming.
+Your dog should have a designated safe space where they can retreat when things get overwhelming.
+(My 9-year-old lab/pit mix, Benny, has hip dysplasia, so his quiet corner with an orthopedic bed is strictly off-limits to everyone.)
 Make this space positive by feeding meals and offering special chews there.

 Practice With a Doll

-This sounds silly, but it works.
+Yes, this sounds completely ridiculous.
+But it works.
 Carry a baby doll around the house.
 Practice holding the doll while asking your dog to sit, go to their place, or settle at your feet.
-This teaches your dog that your arms being occupied does not mean all rules are suspended.
+This teaches them that your arms being occupied doesn't mean all rules are suspended.

 Introduction Day: When the Baby Comes Home